The mapped reads are colored by default according to the following color code:

 - Single reads mapping in their forward direction are green.

 - Single reads mapping in their reverse direction are red.

 - Paired reads are blue.
-Reverse paired reads are light blue (but only if the option "Highlight reverse paired reads" is checked, as it is by default, in read tracks).
 The thick line represents the read itself; the thin line represents the distance between each read in the pair.
 Note that reads from broken pairs are colored according to their forward/reverse orientation or as a non-specific match.

 - Non-specific matches are yellow.
 When a read would have matched equally well another place in the mapping, it is considered a non-specific match.
 This color will "overrule" the other colors.
 Note that when mapping to several reference sequences, i.e. chromosomes, a read is considered a double match when it matches more than once across all the chromosomes.

 Unaligned ends, that is the part of the reads that is not mapped to the reference (also known as soft-clipped read ends) will be shown with a faded color, e.g. light green, light red, light blue or light yellow, depending on the color of the read.